Compressed gas cylinders contain gas stored under significant pressure, presenting a significant hazard in the workplace.

 - Where gases are stored inside a building, a mechanical ventilation system may be required if the natural ventilation is inadequate.
 Expert advice should be obtained if unsure.

 - Design the mechanical ventilation system to capture escaped gases, not ignite flammable gases.
 Ensure workers are not placed at risk of asphyxiation, or exposed to gases above the relevant National Exposure Standard (NES).
-National standards are those stated in the Adopted national exposure standards for atmospheric contaminants in the occupational environment [NOHSC: 1003 (1995)].
+National standards are those stated in the Workplace Exposure Standard (WES) as specified in Workplace exposure standards for airborne contaminants published by Safe Work Australia.

 For LPG or other workplaces where flammable gases are the dominant gas present, contact the Department of Natural Resources and Mines' Petroleum and Gas Inspectorate regarding obligations under the Petroleum and Gas (Production and Safety) Act 2004.

 - Store cylinders in cool areas away from sources of radiant heat (e.g. boilers, hot surfaces, and internal combustion engines).
 Where possible, store cylinders in the shade to avoid exposing cylinders to direct sunlight.

 - Do not store flammable gas cylinders near sources of ignition such as naked lights or cigarette smoking.

 - Where flammable gas is used, erect appropriate signs stating 'No smoking', 'No naked lights' to prevent ignition sources in these areas.

 - Wherever flammable gases are used, stored and handled, fire and explosion risks must be safely managed.

 Segregate incompatible gases and hazardous chemicals

 Store gas cylinders separately from other hazardous chemicals by at least 5 m or by using appropriate fire-rated barriers as: